davewsmith/play/dockerized-flask-celery/NOTES.md

 Got `docker compuse up` minimally working (the flask app presents on localhost:5000).
 There's a complaint from the worker that it shouldn't be run as root.
 Fixing that later.

+Fought with celery for a few hours sorting out why it thought there was no backend configured when I went to retreive the status for a task.
+A bit of searching turned up others having the problem, then eventualy the hint that when reconsituting a `celery.result.AsyncResult` from a `task_id`, one has to also set `app`.
+Not sure why I didn't get bit by this earlier.